arvigeus/AZ-204/Topics/Functions.md

 // Timer
 ////////////////////////////////////

+// - `WEBSITE_TIME_ZONE` and `TZ` are not currently supported on the Linux Consumption plan.
+// - RunOnStartup is not recommended for production.
+Schedule, RunOnStartup and UseMonitor can be set in local.settings.json > Values

 [FunctionName("TimerTriggerFunction")]
 public static void Run(
     // The format with 6 fields is {second} {minute} {hour} {day} {month} {day-of-week}.